Farrah Abraham Bashed By ‘Teen Mom OG’ Co-Stars Amber Portwood And Catelynn Baltierra

 A post shared by Catelynn Lowell (@catelynnmtv) on

 On Twitter, Catelynn’s husband Tyler Baltierra was so heated that he told fans it had nothing to do with those who cannot conceive children.
-Tyler said he and Catelynn gave a couple who couldn’t conceive children the ultimate gift, their first born daughter, Carly.
+Tyler said he and Catelynn gave a couple who couldn’t conceive children the ultimate gift, their first-born daughter, Carly.

 The couple brushed off the incident after they apologized for offending anyone.